 2.3.1MODS is incorporated under the Manitoba Corporations Act and is governed by the act in matters involving a real or perceived conflict between the personal interests of a director or officer (or other individual involved in decision-making or decision-influencing roles) and the broader interests of the corporation.

 2.3.2 Under the Act, any real or perceived conflict, whether pecuniary or non-pecuniary, between a director’s or officer’s interest and the interests of MODS must at all times be resolved in favour of MODS.

-In addition to fulfilling all requirements of the Act, MODS and its Representatives will also fulfill the additional requirements of this policy.
+In addition to fulfilling all the requirements of the Act, MODS and its Representatives will also fulfil the additional requirements of this policy.
 Representatives of MODS will not:

 Decisions or transactions that involve a real or perceived conflict of interest that has been disclosed by a Representative of MODS may be considered and decided upon by MODS provided that: